clkz/imagemin/readme.md

 ```

 ## Using advanced options
-Both optipng as jpegtran has a lot of params to improve its otimization
+Both optipng and jpegtran has a lot of params to improve its otimization

 ```js
 grunt.config.init({